 The watch is embedded with an exquisite stainless steel case and a mesh bracelet, both of which look classy and sophisticated on the wrist.

-A date window along with the open case back makes it a solid competitor among other dive watches on the current-day market.
+A date window along with the open case back makes it a solid competitor among other dive watches on the market.

-- Crystal: Sapphire crystal with AR coating
+- Crystal: sapphire crystal with AR coating

 Things we like: